Officialbube/Officialbube/README.md

 ### Hi there ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif), Welcome

 I am Ebube Nkere Ebube, currently into Web Development.
 I am a Front-End JavaScript developer and love writing clean and maintainable code.
-Find out more about me & feel free to connect with me here: fhhgffgh
+Find out more about me & feel free to connect with me here:

 <p>